schmouk/PyRandLib/README.md

 **randrange**(self, start, stop=None, step=1)
 Returns a randomly selected element from range(start, stop, step).
 This is equivalent to `choice( range(start, stop, step) )` without building a range object.

-The positional argument pattern matches that of range().
+The positional argument pattern matches that of `range()`.
 Keyword arguments should not be used because the function may use them in unexpected ways.

 **sample**(self, population, k)
 Chooses `k` unique random elements from a population sequence or set.

 Returns a new list containing elements from the population while leaving the original population unchanged.
 The resulting list is in selection order so that all sub-slices will also be valid random samples.
 This allows raffle winners (the sample) to be partitioned into grand prize and second place winners (the subslices).

 Members of the population need not be hashable or unique.
 If the population contains repeats, then each occurrence is a possible selection in the sample.

 To choose a sample in a range of integers, use range as an argument.
-This is   especially  fast  and  space  efficient  for  sampling  from  a  large
+This is especially fast and space efficient for sampling from a large population: `sample(range(10_000_000), 60)`.
-population: sample(range(10000000), 60)

 **seed**(self, a=None, version=2)
 Initialize internal state from hashable object.

-None or no argument seeds from current time or  from  an  operating  system specific randomness source if available.
+None or no argument seeds from current time, or from an operating system specific randomness source if available.

-For version 2 (the default), all of the bits are used  if  *a*  is  a  str, bytes, or bytearray.
-For version 1, the hash() of *a* is used instead.
+For version 2 (the default), all of the bits are used if `a` is a str, bytes, or bytearray.
+For version 1, the hash() of `a` is used instead.

-If *a* is an int, all bits are used.
+If `a` is an int, all bits are used.

 **setstate**(self, state)